zchuning/d3il_lite/README.md

 # Lightweight D3IL Simulation Framework
 This project contains a lightweight implementation of the D3IL simulation framework.
-Supports the gymnasium API and mujoco 3.X.
+- Supports the gymnasium API and mujoco 3.X.
-Simplifies installation so no need to install individual environments.
+- Simplifies installation so no need to install individual environments.
+- Fixes action space of environment to remove the need to manually concatenate dummy action dimensions.

 ## File System